Photography for beginners

 When I've finished, what course can I do next?

-If you've been inspired why not take the next step up to our 'Improving your photography' course, choose a specialism (people, landscape, performance, wildlife, close up, food, documentary etc) or enrol on the full 'City Lit photography' foundation course.
+If you've been inspired why not take the next step up to our Developing photography skills: intermediate course, select a London photography walk or choose a specialism (people, landscape, wildlife, street, documentary etc) or enrol on the intensive 'City Lit photography projects' long course.